SirIle/sirile.github.io/_posts/2015-07-15-docker-swarm-and-experimental-multihost-networking-with-docker-machine-and-boot2docker.markdown

 docker run -it --rm --name second busybox
 {% endhighlight %}

-now you should with the command ´docker ps -a´ (after setting the environment variables correctly) in a third console see something like
+now you should with the command `docker ps -a` (after setting the environment variables correctly) in a third console see something like

 {% highlight bash %}
 CONTAINER ID        IMAGE               COMMAND                CREATED             STATUS              PORTS                                     NAMES